Th3ThirdMan/python-quiz/README.md

 <br>

-  * The Start Page consists of the NTWICM logo set as a background with a simple box outlining the nature of the site, how many questions are to be answered, and the means to progress on through to the quiz.
+  * The Start Page consists of ASCII Welcome text with an option to start the quiz or open up details on instruction about the quiz.

   <br>